 Windows Operating System

-Windows Operating System, also known with its different popular names as well, such as Windows, Windows OS, OS, Computer OS.
+Windows Operating System, also known with its different popular names as well, such as OS, Windows, Windows OS, and Computer OS.

-We would define the Windows operating system in simple words:
+We will define the Windows operating system in simple words:

 “A Windows Operating system is a software program which acts as a mediator between the user and computer hardware”.

-Every computer must have at least one operating system to run computer system and other programs.
+Every computer must have at least one operating system to run computer systems and other programs.

-There are a good number of lists of an operating systems that can be installed and used to different purpose and user requirements and Windows OS in one of them.
+There are a good number of lists of operating systems that can be installed and used for different purposes and user requirements and Windows OS in one of them.

 In computer technology, the most common operating systems are: